General Data Protection Regulation (GDPR)

 - User of the innovation group with access to the public part but with additional permissions for the management of ideas, challenges, etc.

-- Administration user that besides the previous accesses has access to the administration of his own nextinit for the configuration of the data of his nextinit, the personal data of the users of his nextinit, the ideas and challenges of his nextinit.
+- Administration user that in addition to the previous accesses has access to the administration of his own nextinit for the configuration of the data of his nextinit, the personal data of the users of his nextinit, the ideas and challenges of his nextinit.

-There is a fourth user profile, called super user who has access to a management interface of all nextinits and can, if need be, configure or reset certain parameters of any nextinit.
+There is a fourth user profile, called super user who has access to an administration interface of all nextinits and can, if necessary, configure or reset certain parameters of any nextinit.
 This super administrator only belongs to nextinit and is not shared with any client or partner.

 16. Maintenance of network firewall rules

-Every year, Nextinit assesses the security of the Cloud Platform infrastructure as well as our software with penetration tests (Black box type test).
-These evaluations are commissioned from independent external companies and the results can be provided to our customers on demand.
+Every year, Nextinit is responsible for evaluating the security of the Cloud Platform infrastructure as well as our penetration test software (Black box type test).
+These evaluations are entrusted to independent external companies and the results can be provided to our clients on demand.

-In addition, our clients have the possibility to carry out the same tests on their own account, something that has already been done by clients such as Vodafone or BBVA, giving a positive report as a result of these tests.
+In addition, our customers have the possibility of performing these same tests on their own, something that has already been done by clients such as Vodafone or BBVA, giving a positive report as a result of these tests.

 17. Registration and supervision

-Cloud Platform offer tools like Google Cloud Logging and Google Cloud Monitoring to make it easier for us to collect and analyze request logs, as well as monitor the availability of our infrastructure services (for example, virtual machine instances).
-These tools also help us create custom dashboards and configure alerts for problems.
+Cloud Platform offers tools such as Google Cloud Logging and Google Cloud Monitoring to make it easier for us to collect and analyze the application records, as well as to monitor the availability of our infrastructure services (for example, virtual machine instances).
+These tools also help us create custom control panels and configure alerts for when problems arise.